College and Career

 The application process itself is extensive, requiring multiple components: letters of recommendation, essays, a high school transcript, and/or standardized test scores.
 Students request letters of recommendation through Naviance.
 Immediately after submitting requests through Naviance, students should send a personalized follow-up email to the faculty/staff members to confirm receipt of the Naviance request.
 Faculty/staff expect three weeks’ advance notice for letters of recommendation.
 Click here for tips on getting great recommendation letters.

 Essays are also an important part of the college application process.
 Use Naviance’s “Journal” feature (within “About Me”) to craft and solicit feedback on essays.
 Click here for guidance in essay composition.
-Students order transcripts in person in the College and Career Office.
+Click here to order a CCS transcript.

 When students are ready to submit their completed application, they use various platforms: The Common App, Apply Texas, the Universal College Application, The Coalition Application, or, in some cases, the desired college’s own application.
 Naviance is linked with The Common App, but none of the others.
-Students should use Apply Texas for application to all Texas public schools and some private.
 Parents, click here for a parent’s guide to the college application process.

-CCS recommends that students take the ACT and SAT twice, because they can open academic and financial opportunities.
-The latest to test for the first time is at the end of a student’s junior year.
-Ideally, a student will take either the SAT or ACT prior to that, so they have firsthand knowledge of the test and testing conditions.
-In most cases, the final time to test is at the beginning of a student’s senior year, when students submit college applications.
+CCS recommends that students take the ACT and SAT during their junior year, because these tests can open academic and financial opportunities.
+Once a student receives their ACT and SAT scores, then they should decide which test they prefer and use the summer prior to their senior year to study for that test.
+In ideal cases, the final time to take the preferred test is at the beginning of a student’s senior year, when students submit college applications.

 The cost to attend a university rises annually and includes tuition, fees, housing, food, books, and transportation.
 The College Board estimates that the average published cost for tuition and fees at a four-year public college is just over $9,000/year.
 Thankfully, that figure drops to about $3,000 after students receive scholarships, grants, and educational tax benefits.
 Private schools cost much more: $32,000/year on average.
 That figure falls to about $14,000 after scholarships, grants, and educational tax benefits.
 These high and daunting costs are tuition and fees only and increase significantly when room and board are applied.
 In light of these figures, there is a common belief in American culture that students must borrow money to pay for college.
 That is a lie.
 Warriors are not required to take loans, but they are required to plan.
 Use the content here to plan financially.